(888) 949-6369

 We used most of the characters from the Wizard of Oz book, plus some other Oz books.
 In this scene, there are horses of different colors, Toto, Patchwork Girl, Goose ( from Lost King of Oz book), a lion, a bear from ( ojo in Oz and Lost Princess of Oz), Moose ( Gump from Return to Oz), Tiger ( from Hungry Tiger book), wolf ( from the wizard of oz that witch send to capture main characters before sending flying monkeys), Flying pigs(pegasus from Wishing Horse of Oz), goose from the Lost King of Oz, Elephant from Kabumpo in Oz, etc.

-China Country ( under construction )
+China Country

-Description of the 3 minutes scene of China country
+**Description of the 3-minute China Country Scene:**

 Things to do near Port Canaveral -Visit the Wizard of Oz Museum